Charles Egerton (Indian Army officer): Military career

 In retirement Egerton wrote about his wartime experiences and was the author of a book entitled "Hill Warfare on the North-West frontier of India".
 He died on 20 February 1921 and was buried at St Mark's Churchyard at Highcliffe in Dorset.

 Family

+Egerton's six brothers included Admiral Sir George Egerton of the Royal Navy and Sir Brian Egerton.

 In 1877 Egerton married Anna Wellwood and they went on to have three sons.